TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 understand each other correct.

-This so-called ubiquitous language does not apply only during communication: it should be found in the source code (eg class or method names) as well.
-This makes it possible to consult experts with problems withion the domain and make decisions with the domain expert on the basis of the source code, whether the business logic has been implemented correctly.
+This so-called ubiquitous language does not apply only during communication: it should be found in the source code (e.g. class or method names) as well.
+This makes it possible to consult experts with problems within the domain and make decisions with the domain expert on the basis of the source code, whether the business logic has been implemented correctly.